Rodrigo Farofa

-Rodrigo Antônio Rodrigues (born 21 April 2000), simply known as Rodrigo Farofa or as Rodrigo, is a Brazilian professional footballer who plays for Spanish club Valencia Mestalla, on loan from Real Madrid.
+Rodrigo Antônio Rodrigues (born 21 April 2000), known as Rodrigo Farofa or just Rodrigo, is a Brazilian professional footballer who plays for Operário Ferroviário.
 Mainly a forward, he can also play as an attacking midfielder.

 Club career

 Novorizontino

 Born in São Carlos, São Paulo, Rodrigo Farofa is a Grêmio Novorizontino youth graduate.
 He joined the club in 2015 and was promoted to the under-20 squad ahead of the 2017 season, and impressed during the year's Copa São Paulo de Futebol Júnior.
 On 25 January of that year, he was promoted to the main squad.

 On 29 March 2017, Rodrigo Farofa made his professional debut starting and providing the assist for Henrique's goal in a 3–1 away loss against Santos.

 In August 2017, Rodrigo Farofa joined Palmeiras on loan and played at the La Comunidad de Madrid under-17 tournament, scoring five goals in four matches.

 Real Madrid

 On 13 September 2017, Spanish newspaper Marca announced that Real Madrid had reached an agreement for Rodrigo Farofa.
 On 30 May 2018, he signed a six-year contract with Real Madrid and joined the U19 team.

 Rodrigo Farofa made his debut for Castilla on 13 January 2019, starting in a 0–0 Segunda División B away draw against UD Las Palmas Atlético.

 On 24 September 2020, Rodrigo Farofa joined Segunda División B side Talavera on a season-long loan deal.